vienthuong/shopware-php-sdk/README.md

 An ApiService requires a [Context](src/Data/Context.php) object as its first argument.
 Check [examples/sync-service.php](/examples/sync-service.php) or [examples/info-service.php](/examples/info-service.php) for some references.

+## Change log
+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Working with Webhook
 - Check the integration on our [AppExample](https://github.com/vienthuong/AppExample)

 ## Contribution
 Feels free to create an issue on Github issues page or contact me directly at levienthuong@gmail.com

+## Security
+If you discover any security related issues, please email levienthuong@gmail.com instead of using the issue tracker.

 ### Requirements
 - ext-curl